HomeSpecialties › Plastic & Reconstructive Surgery

 How competitive is it?

-Plastic surgery is one of the most competitive surgical specialties, and the published figures bear that out — though two different datasets count different things and shouldn't be merged.
-By the RACS Activities Report 2023, Plastic Surgery recorded about 60 application outcomes for 21 offers (roughly a 35% offer rate) — one of the lowest among the surgical specialties that year.
-ASPS's own Australian selection-round statistics tell a similar story: about 55 applicants for 16 selected in 2020, 47 for 18 in 2021, around 69 for 14 in 2022, 50 for 20 in 2023 and 57 for 16 in 2024 — cumulatively about 283 applicants for 89 selected over 2020–2024, near a 31% success rate.
-ASPS also reports the success rate falling sharply by attempt (about 15% on a first attempt over that period), and only three attempts are allowed.
+By the RACS Activities Report 2023, Plastic Surgery recorded about 60 application outcomes for 21 offers (roughly a 35% offer rate) — one of the lowest among the surgical specialties.
+ASPS's own selection-round figures tell the same story: about 55 applicants for 16 selected in 2020, 47 for 18 in 2021, 74 for 19 in 2022, 50 for 20 in 2023 and 57 for 16 in 2024 — cumulatively about 283 applicants for 89 selected over 2020–2024, near a 31% success rate, with only about 15% selected on a first attempt and only three attempts allowed.
 Counted by commencement, RACS appointed around 19–20 trainees a year for the 2024–2026 intakes.
-For workforce scale, the RACS Activities Report recorded about 595 active plastic-surgery Fellows (around 504 Australia-based) and about 105 active SET trainees in 2023, with around 20% of Fellows female and about 92% of Australian Fellows in major cities — a heavily metropolitan workforce.
-The national number of accredited posts and the public-versus-private split aren't published as single figures.
+The 2023 Activities Report recorded about 595 active Fellows (around 504 Australia-based) and about 103 active SET trainees.
+The national post count and the public/private split aren't published as single figures.

-Unaccredited time: In practice, effectively yes — there's no formal rule, but the surgical-experience, research and referee prerequisites mean almost everyone does unaccredited plastics/surgical and service-registrar time before selection.
+Unaccredited time: Effectively yes — no formal rule, but the surgical-experience, research and referee prerequisites mean almost everyone does unaccredited plastics/surgical and service-registrar time before selection.
 RACS/ASPS don't publish a required or typical number of years.

 Sources: RACS — Activities Report 2023 (applications, offers, Fellows & SET trainees by specialty), ASPS — Selection for SET (selection-round statistics 2020–2024, success by attempt), RACS — Plastic & Reconstructive Surgery (Australia) specialty page (trainees appointed by year), ABPRS — 2025 Selection Regulations (2026 intake).